 Developing the Leaders Around You

-The last book on this list of John Maxwell’s best leadership books is Developing the Leaders Around You.
+The last John Maxwell book on the list may be his best leadership book, Developing the Leaders Around You.
 A core component of his teaching is not only growing yourself but working to grow other leaders.
 Great CEOs, executives, and managers understand the importance of mentorship and the benefit of developing new leaders at every level within an organization.
 When you select the right hires who align with company values, invest in teaching and developing them, model leadership, and continue growing yourself as a leader, you multiply leaders.
-When you train people to lead, you trust them to help make decisions, problem solve, complete important objectives, and take on delegated work.
+When you train successful people to lead, you trust them to help make decisions, problem solve, complete important objectives, and take on delegated work.
 Building more leaders across the board is key to experiencing greater success, freedom, and fulfillment in life.

 Best quotes from Developing the Leaders Around You: